A tight-knit community of:

 750 students | 65 nationalities | 2500+ active alumni

 HHL is a non-profit limited liability company (“gemeinnützige GmbH”).
 Its shares are held by the following organizations:

 HHL’s executive bodies are:

 The academic structure of HHL departmentalizes into the Academic Director, HHL’s Scientific Advisory Board, the International Advisory Board and five academic groups with several chairs and centers.
-Academic Director of HHL is the Dean Prof. Dr. Stephan Stubner.
+These academic groups are

 The Handelshochschule Leipzig, the first German commercial college, was founded on April 25, 1898.